ucsb-cs156/w22/_info/syllabus.md

   (Participation, Homeworks/Quizzes, PAs, and Project), with the upper and lower ends of each range as +/- grades, except for A+ grades, see below.
 There is no "rounding up"; a grade of 86.9999 is a B and a grade of 87.0000 is a B+.

-  This gives us five grade components: the original four, plus your overall average.
+  This gives us six grade components: the original five, plus your overall average.

 Finally:

 * To earn a grade of A, you must an A average overall, and in *each* of the five components.
-* To earn a grade of A-, you must have at least an A- average overall, and at least a B- average in each of the categories.
+* To earn a grade of A-, you must have at least an A- average overall, and at least a B- average in each of the components.
-* To earn a grade of B+, you must have at least an B+ average overall, and at least a C+ average in each of the categories.
+* To earn a grade of B+, you must have at least an B+ average overall, and at least a C+ average in each of the components.
-* To earn a grade of B, you must have at least an B+ average overall, and at least a C average in each of the categories.
+* To earn a grade of B, you must have at least an B+ average overall, and at least a C average in each of the components.
-* To earn a grade of B-, you must have at least an B- average overall,  and at least a C- average in each of the categories.
+* To earn a grade of B-, you must have at least an B- average overall,  and at least a C- average in each of the components.
+* * To earn a grade of C+, you must have at least an B- average overall,  and at least a D+ average in each of the components.
+* * To earn a grade of C, you must have at least an C average overall,  and at least a D average in each of the components.
+* * To earn a grade of C-, you must have at least an C average overall,  and at least a D- average in each of the components.
-* To earn a grade of C, C-, D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).
+* To earn a grade of D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).

 A+ grades: These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff).
 Students earning an A+ grade must be in the top 10% of each of the five components of the grade in the class.
 The instructor may decide, at their discretion, to not award any A+ grades.